 Walls Torres Group (WTG) is a strategic management consulting firm that combines dedicated client service with world-class expertise to facilitate positive change in organizations that aspire to excellence.
-Since 2004, we have been called upon to help nonprofit organizations, academic institutions, and other enterprises translate strategic vision into action and to improve overall execution and impact.
-We accomplish that by finding innovative and practical ways to meet formidable challenges, such as developing strategic plans and executing special projects.
+Since 2004, we have been called upon to help leading corporations, philanthropic organizations, academic institutions, and other growth-minded enterprises translate strategic vision into action and improve overall execution and impact.
+We are insight-driven solution-builders, identifying innovative and practical ways to meet formidable challenges, recognizing the critical interaction between strategy, governance and leadership.

-For clients including the Bill & Melinda Gates Foundation, GE, McKinsey, UNCF and Rutgers University, we have helped analyze and evaluate operations, plan and tackle new initiatives, enhance productivity and boost staff competency.
-As a result of our efforts, clients of WTG have experienced increased revenues, achieved significant growth, and enjoyed the confidence and security of sound strategies.
+For clients including the Bill & Melinda Gates Foundation, GE, McKinsey, UNCF and the University of Pennsylvania, we have helped to analyze and evaluate investments, plan and tackle new initiatives, enhance operational efficiency and boost staff competency.
+As a result of our guidance and efforts, clients of WTG have increased net revenues, achieved significant growth, and enjoyed the confidence and security of sound strategies.

-Our skills, experience, and a network of professional alliances rival those at leading management consulting firms, yet we employ a staffing approach and delivery model that enable us to keep our services within reach of organizations that might not have the resources to engage our larger peers.
-WTG is dedicated to the principles of responsiveness, professionalism, integrity and client satisfaction; and we meet our clients’ goals on schedule and within budget.
+Our skills, experience, and a network of professional alliances rival those at leading management consulting firms, yet we employ a staffing approach and delivery model that enable us to keep our services within reach of organizations that may not have the resources to engage our larger peers.
+WTG is dedicated to the principles of responsiveness, professionalism, integrity and client satisfaction; and we meet engagement goals on schedule and within budget.
 Walls Torres Group is a certified MBE/WBE, Minority and Woman-owned Business Enterprise, with the State of New Jersey.

-In addition to leading Walls Torres Group, Torres has served as an adjunct faculty member at the Rutgers University School of Business at Camden (2004-2014), and for the Leadership and Communications programs at The Wharton School of Business since 2007.
-For both schools Torres has designed and instructed core MBA, executive MBA and undergraduate courses, including Management Science, Operations Management, Managerial Skills, Leadership and Communication in Groups, Advanced Persuasion, and Crisis Management.
+In addition to leading Walls Torres Group, Torres has taught at the Rutgers University School of Business at Camden (2004-2014), and the Leadership and Communications programs at The Wharton School of Business since 2007.
+She has designed and instructed core MBA, executive MBA and undergraduate courses, including Management Science, Operations Management, Managerial Skills, Leadership and Communication in Groups, Advanced Persuasion, and Crisis Management.